namech4ik/marko-leaked/README.md

-# MARK"O Source code leaked
+# marko_new
+ source code from marko